Travelling from Phoenix to Rome: what you need to know

 Leonardo da Vinci-Fiumicino Airport (FCO)

-It typically takes 50 minutes to get there on public transport.
+It'll take around 51 minutes to get there using public transport.

 Ciampino-G. B. Pastine International Airport (CIA)

-Central Rome is approximately 14 kilometres from Ciampino-G. B. Pastine International Airport (CIA).
-Once your flight from Phoenix to Rome has touched down and you've made your way out of the airport, expect a drive of about 40 minutes.
+The centre of Rome is about 18 kilometres from Ciampino-G. B. Pastine International Airport (CIA).
+After your flight from Phoenix to Rome has touched down and you've made your way through the terminal, the drive should take about 42 minutes.

 Best time to go to Rome

-The warmest month in Rome is August, with temperatures ranging between 20ºC (68ºF) and 33ºC (91ºF).
-Book your Phoenix to Rome ticket then if you enjoy this type of weather.
+The warmest month in Rome is August, with the temperature ranging between 20ºC and 33ºC.
+Book your flights from Phoenix to Rome in this month if this is the type of weather you enjoy.

-January sees average temperatures of between 2ºC (36ºF) and 14ºC (57ºF).
-Search for cheap flights from Phoenix to Rome around that time if you like travelling in cooler conditions.
+January sees average temperatures of between 2ºC and 14ºC.
+Look for cheap flights from Phoenix to Rome sometime then if you want to travel in cooler conditions.

 More about Rome